Julian-Ewald/ff15/README.md

 # ff15 (under development)
 ## Description
-is a easy to use analysis tool for League of Legends.
+ff15 (under development!) is a easy to use analysis tool designed for every player.
+The product will give you all kinds of useful information about your profile, your games or champions.
+For example the most played itembuilds or runes for a champion.
+You also get access to detailed profile statistics like your winrate on a specific champion or lane and thats only a glimps of what you can access in ff15.

 ## Images
 ### **Summoner search screen:**